magic-YuanTian/SQLsynth/README.md

 *Note: This repo serves as the latest and backup version of the [official Adobe repo](https://github.com/adobe/nl_sql_analyzer).*

-**SQLsynth** is both an interactive annotation and automated system designed for generating *schema-specific* text-to-SQL datasets.
+**SQLsynth** is not only an *interactive data annotation* but also *automated data synthesis* tool designed for quickly create highly customized (i.e. schema, DB records, distribution) text-to-SQL datasets.

 ### Key features: